Useful Notes / Russians with Rusting Rockets

 The whole world will know the name Field Marshal Simon Stoolowitz! - The So-Called Reforms

-The latest (to date - 2011) chapter of Russian military history is the much-maligned reform conducted by the defense minister Serdyukov.
-Russia's first civilian minister of defense (not counting Leo Trotsky) is widely considered absolutely incompetent in his job; servicemen rewarded him with the unflattering nickname "Field Marshal Taburetkin" (from taburet
+The latest (to date, 2011) chapter of Russian military history is the much-maligned reform conducted by the defense minister Serdyukov.
+Russia's first civilian minister of defense (not counting Leo Trotsky) is widely considered absolutely incompetent; servicemen awarded him the unflattering nickname "Field Marshal Taburetkin" (from taburet

 - stool), since his previous job was manager of a furniture mall.
-Some of his reforms are based on quite sound ideas; it's the practice that earned him the Hate Dom
+Some of his reforms are based on quite sound ideas; it's the execution of them that earned him the Hate Dom

-Among his reforms are mass firings of officers (including a total disbanding of warrant officers), purchasing military hardware in the West instead of giving jobs to the domestic military-industrial complex, reformatting the entire armed forces to be more like American ones while Russia has a wholly different strategical situation necessitating an old-style Soviet doctrine (including disbanding of regiments and divisions and shifting focus on brigades and operative commands) and introducing new uniforms that are woefully inadequate to the severe Russian climate.
+Among his reforms are mass firings of officers (including a total disbanding of warrant officers), purchasing military hardware in the West instead of giving jobs to the domestic military-industrial complex, reformatting the entire armed forces to be more like American ones (Russia has a wholly different strategical situation, necessitating an old-style Soviet doctrine; the reforms included disbanding of regiments and divisions, and shifting focus on brigades and operative commands), and introducing new uniforms that are woefully inadequate to the severe Russian climate.

-like there's no tomorrow.
-The reform proponents claim that a lot of what is perceived as dumb moves is actually a sort of bitter medicine that was sorely needed, but no one has the heart and means to do.
-Whether that's really so is mostly the matter of personal opinion.
+alike.
+The reform proponents claim that a lot of what is perceived as dumb moves is actually a sort of bitter medicine that was sorely needed, but no one had the heart and means to administer.
+Whether that's really so is mostly a matter of personal opinion.

 For example, the old Soviet doctrine envisioned a massed land war not unlike the World War II

 , which, frankly, isn't likely nowadays at all

 — cue the establishment of joint regional commands and a shift to the brigade structure as a way to improve coordination and control.
 After all, the Russian military was for the most part still structured around WWII expectations, just as the Soviet one was.